KHP-Informatics/DNAscan/README.md

   -filter_string FILTER_STRING  bcftools filter string, eg GQ>20 & DP>10 (Default = "")
-  -iobio                if this flag is set iobio services will be started at the end of the analysis (Default = "False") -alignment            if this flag is set the alignment stage will be performed (Default = "False") -expansion            if this flag is set DNAscan will look for the expansions described in the jason folder described in paths.py  (Default = "False")
+  -iobio                if this flag is set iobio services will be started at the end of the analysis (Default = "False") -alignment            if this flag is set the alignment stage will be performed (Default = "False") -expansion            if this flag is set DNAscan will look for the expansions described in the jason folder described in paths.py  (Default = "False").
+It requires a path to a folder containing the json repeat-specification files to be specified in paths.py
   -SV                   if this flag is set the structural variant calling stage will be performed (Default = "False") -virus                if this flag is set DNAscan will perform viral scanning (Default = "False")
   -bacteria             if this flag is set DNAscan will perform bacteria scanning (Default = "False")